Klein Matterhorn: Current operation

 The Klein Matterhorn is at the end of a multi-stage cable car journey from Zermatt, via Furi and Trockener Steg.
 The last station lies at a height of 3820 m, on the north side of the peak.
 A tunnel connects it with the Breithorn Plateau on the south side.
 There is also a panoramic view platform on the top which can be reached by elevator—located midway through the tunnel—followed by a 10 m climb up stairs.
 The Ice Cave ("Glacier Grotto") is just outside the southern entrance with a view into the glacier below.
 As of 2005, over 14 million passengers had visited since completion, an average of 560,000 per year.
 The carriages were refurbished in 2005.

-The station is a high-alpine environment, and in the thin air one must use caution when making any physical effort.
-If possible, take time to acclimatise on the way to the Klein Matterhorn.
-There are plenty of warnings about this on the way up.
+Situated in a high-alpine environment, the station's thin air requires visitors to exercise caution during physical exertion.
+Signs advice travelers, when possible, to take time to acclimatize while ascending to the Klein Matterhorn.

 The lift serves the largest and highest summer-ski area in Europe.
 During summer months one can find many professional, as well as beginner, skiers here.
 Access to the ski slopes is via a tunnel blasted straight through the mountain.

 The Klein Matterhorn is a starting point to several 4000 m summits that can be reached within a few hours.
 These include the Breithorn and its subsidiary peaks, Pollux and Castor.